populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 |

-- When the "Iterate pipeline" check box is checked, before running a pipeline, a pop-up is displayed to let you choose on which value to iterate the pipeline.
+- When the "Iterate pipeline" check box is checked, before running a pipeline, a pop-up is displayed to let we choose on which value to iterate the pipeline.

 .. image:: ../images/iterate_pipeline.png
    :align: center
    :name: Iterate pipeline

-Note: if you want to use pipeline iteration, you have to have a pipeline global input called "database_scans".
+Note: if we want to use pipeline iteration, you have to have a pipeline global input called "database_scans".
 Only this plug will be updated for each iteration and will contain all the documents that have the correct tag value.

 .. _`Cheese Shop`: https://pypi.org/search/?q=mia_processes